transformationflow/transformationflow.github.io/docs/overview-all.md

 ## Overview
 ### What is Transformation Flow?
-Transformation Flow is a lightweight, opinionated framework for planning, implementing, managing and monitoring in-warehouse data transformations.
+Transformation Flow is a lightweight, open-source, opinionated framework for planning, implementing, managing and monitoring in-warehouse data transformations.
 There are three key components:

 #### Transformation Flow Methodology
 This is the overarching approach to designing data transformations.
 This is a set of guidelines and a framework for thinking about the structure and characteristics of data in order to build transformations which achieve their specific objectives.
 This methodology has been refined over decades of working in the evolving data environment, and is aligned to the modern data analytics stack and ways of thinking.